-An annual general meeting (the "Meeting") of the shareholders of Paramount Resources Ltd. (the "Corporation") will be held on Wednesday, May 3, 2023 at 10:30 a.m.
-(Mountain Time) in the McMurray Room of the Calgary Petroleum Club, located at 319 - 5th Avenue S.W., Calgary, Alberta.
+An annual general meeting (the "Meeting") of the shareholders of Paramount Resources Ltd. (the "Corporation") will be held on Thursday, May 2, 2024 at 10:30 a.m.
+(Mountain Time) in the Bankers Hall Auditorium located at Level P3, 315 - 8th Avenue S.W., Calgary, Alberta.
 The purpose of the Meeting is to:

-- 1. receive the audited consolidated financial statements of the Corporation for the fiscal year ended December 31, 2022 and the independent auditors' report thereon; - 2. elect the directors of the Corporation; - 3. appoint the auditors of the Corporation; and - 4. transact any other business as may properly come before the Meeting and any adjournment(s) of the Meeting.
+- 1. receive the audited consolidated financial statements of the Corporation for the fiscal year ended December 31, 2023 and the independent auditors' report thereon; - 2. elect the directors of the Corporation; - 3. appoint the auditors of the Corporation; - 4. approve the Corporation's Cash Bonus and Restricted Share Unit Plan; - 5. approve unallocated options under the Corporation's Stock Option Plan; and - 6. transact any other business as may properly come before the Meeting and any adjournment(s) of the Meeting.